 Mulch.
 Click here for photos and prices on mulch.

 Use the compost calculator to calculate how much compost you need.

 This simple calculator will tell you how much compost you need to amend or top-dress your project.
 Simply (1) enter the length in feet, (2) enter the width in feet, (3) select the depth you’d like and (5) press Calculate.
 Your answer will appear under the calculate button.

 Soil Amendment: Compost used as an amendment is typically incorporated into the soil anywhere from 1″ – 6″ deep or more, depending on need.
 The typical application rate to amend soil is 3 CY / 1000 sq ft at 1″ deep.

 Top Dressing: Compost used as a top dressing is applied to the top of the ground from 1/4″ to a maximum of 3/8″ in depth.
 The typical application rate for top dressing is 1 CY / 1000 sq ft at 1/4-3/8″ deep.

 For Vegetable Gardens and Flower Beds:

-Blend compost with existing soil.
+Blend compost with the existing soil.
 Use between 3 cubic yards per 1000 square feet (1” thick) to a maximum of 6 cubic yards per 1000 square feet (2” thick).
-Roto-till, disc, or manually blend this layer of compost with 6” of existing soil.
+Roto-till, disc, or manually blend this layer of compost with 6” of the existing soil.
 It is best to mix soil first, then apply compost, then mix compost and loosened soil again.

 For Bedding Plants:

-Spread 1/8 to ¼” of compost evenly on top of soil, mix into the soil, and then water thoroughly.
+Spread 1/8 to ¼” of compost evenly on top of the soil, mix into the soil, and then water thoroughly.